uniba-swt/swtbahn-cli/README.md

 We try to use a consistent logging format in all request handlers.
 General workflow of how request handlers generate log messages:
 1. Parse form data.
 2. Validate form data.
 If validation fails, make a log on `ERROR` level and stop processing.
-3. Make a log on NOTICE or INFO level that represents the start of processing.
+3. Make a log on `NOTICE` or `INFO` level that represents the start of processing.
 4. Process request.
 If processing causes an error, (try to) make a log on the `ERROR` level and stop processing.
 5. Processing concluded.
 Make a log to indicate this, by printing the log message of Step 3 again and appending ` - finished` to it.

-For request handlers that "just" return information (getters), the log level in steps 3 and 5 are INFO.
+For request handlers that just return information (getters), the log level in steps 3 and 5 are INFO.
-For request handlers that barely do any "processing" at all; e.g. where only one boolean is updated, they do not have a separate log for start and end of processing.
-They just make one log which ends on "done".
+For request handlers that barely do any "processing" at all; e.g. where only a status variable is updated, they only generate one log message that ends with ` - done`.

-The above description may be a bit confusing, so lets look at a concrete example.
-Say, we want to change the state of point "point10" to the state "normal".
-We send a request, and from the request handler we will then see the following logs:
+As an example, when a request is made to set point10 to the normal state, the request handler (`handler_set_point`) generates the following log messages when the processing is successful:
+> LOG_NOTICE: `Request: Set point - point: point10 state: normal`
+> _Intervening log messages from internal processing_
+> LOG_NOTICE: `Request: Set point - point: point10 state: normal - finished`
 1. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: normal"
 2. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: normal - finished"
-This means the point switch has been initiated successfully.

-Now, to compare, let's say we forget to pass the state, so it is NULL.
-We then get the following logs from the request handler:
-1. Level LOG_ERR; Log: "Request: Set point - invalid parameters"
-So, we can see that the validation failed.
-We get a log on the LOG_ERR level, so that will be the last log from this call to the request handler.

-Now, what if we pass a state that is not NULL but also not a valid state for our point?
-Let's pass the state "foobar" and point "point10":
+If the  above request was instead made with an unsupported state, e.g., `foobar`, then the request handler would generate the following log messages to say that the processing was stopped because of invalid parameters:

-1. Level LOG_NOTICE; Log: "Request: Set point - point: point10 state: foobar"
+> LOG_NOTICE: `Request: Set point - point: point10 state: foobar`
+> _Intervening log messages from internal processing_
-2. Level LOG_ERR; Log: "Request: Set point - point: point10 state: foobar - invalid parameters"
+> LOG_ERR: `Request: Set point - point: point10 state: foobar - invalid parameters`

-So, now it wasn't picked up by the validation, but later.
-Again, since we got a log on the LOG_ERR level, this is the last log we can expect from this call to the request handler.
+If the above request forgot to specify the state, e.g., a null parameter, then the request handler would only generate the following log message to say that the verification failed:

+>  LOG_ERR: `Request: Set point - invalid parameters`